sandeeep-s/books/ddia/part-ii/ddia-00-part-ii-distributed-data.md

 # Distributed Data

-There are various reasons we might want to distribute a database across multiple machines
+There are various reasons we might want to **distribute a database across multiple machines**
-- *Scalability:* If our data volume, write load or read load grows bigger than a single machine can handle, we can potentially spread the load across multiple machines.
+- **Scalability:** If our data volume, write load, or read load grows bigger than a single machine can handle, we can potentially **spread the load** across multiple machines.
-- *Fault Tolerance/Availability:* If our applications needs to continue working even if one machine(or several machines, or the network, or an entire datacenter) goes down, we can use multiple machines for redundancy.
+- **Fault Tolerance/Availability:** If our applications need to continue working even if one machine (or several machines, or the network, or an entire datacenter) goes down, we can use multiple machines for **redundancy**.
 If one goes down, another one can take over.
-- *Latency:* If you have users around the world,you might want to have servers at various locations worldwide so that each user can be served from a datacenter that is geographically close to them.
+- **Latency:** If you have users around the world,you might want to have servers at various locations worldwide so that each user can be served from a datacenter that is **geographically close** to them.
 That avoids the users having to wait for network packets to travel halfway around the world.

 ## Scaling to Higher Load
 ### Shared Memory Architecture (Vertical Scaling or Scaling Up)
-- Many CPUs, many RAM chips, and many disks can be joined together under on eoperating system
+- Many CPUs, many RAM chips, and many disks can be joined together under one operating system
 - A fast interconnect allows any CPU to access any part of the memory or disk
 - All the components can be treated as a single machine

 *Problems with Shared Memory Architecture:*
 - Cost grows faster than linearly
 - Due to bottlenecks, a machine twice the size cannot necessarily handle twice the load
-- It may offer limited fault tolerance(through hot-swappable components), but it is definitely limited to a single geographic location
+- It may offer limited fault tolerance (through hot-swappable components).
+- It is limited to a single geographic location
 ### Shared Disk Architecture
 - Uses several machines with independent CPUs and RAM, but stores data on an array of disks that is shared between the machines, which are connected via a fast network.

 *Problems with Shared Memory Architecture:*
 - Contention
 - Overhead of locking